JModi16/Pilates/README.md

 Fonts were imported from [Google Fonts](https://fonts.google.com/).

 I used the "Inter" Sans-Serif as the primary font for the main body and Mocando Cursive as the Secondary font for the headings.
 I found the Inter Sans-Serif font is a user-friendly, outstanding and clean typeface that contributes the design.
 I chose Mocando Cursive for my headings, because I love the way letters A, M and W stand out in each heading.
 I was inspired by using 'Mocando' Cursive when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/ .
+Colour 'black' is used as the font for the text.

 ## **Features**